-Information on Bank of Russia assets is also published in the Bank of Russia Annual Report (management of reserve assets in foreign currency and gold) and on the website of the Bank of Russia (data on Russia's international reserves).
+Information on Bank of Russia assets is also published in the Bank of Russia Annual Report (managing assets in foreign currency and precious metals) and on the website of the Bank of Russia (data on Russia's international reserves).
 Please note that any difference in the data provided between the reports is due to data composition and calculation methodologies only.